ao-space/platform-base/docs/en/API Reference.md

 ### Obtain Box_Reg_Key

 Function Introduction
-- Used to authenticate the identity of the box on the space platform and generate box_reg_keys.
+- Used to authenticate the identity of the device on the space platform and generate box_reg_keys.

 URI
 - POST /v2/platform/auth/box_reg_keys